TUMFTM/Staruml2json/doc/tutorial.md

 ## Step 1: Modelling
 ### Classes and setting up the meta model
 We start modelling by adding classes to the class-diagram.
 Now we want to start to build up a meta model of a car.
+Start the Staruml editor and use the default new class diagram.

 * Add the class *simplecar* to the diagram.
 This is our most top level class.
 * Add the class *Chassis* to the diagram.
 * Add a *Composition* from *Chassis* to *simplecar*.
 The black rhomb is on the *simplecars* side.
 Additionall we add multiplications of 1 to the ends of the *Composition*.
 Each simplecar has exactly one Chassis.